Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Reciprocal formulation of colloidal diffusion

-This expression vanishes for a perfect-slip boundary condition ($s=2/3$), whereas it reduces to the familiar form $-1/\left(4\pi R^2\right)\oint_{\partial\nu_c}\bm u_\text{a}\,dS$ for a no-slip boundary condition ($s=1$),\cite{stone1996propulsion} thereby generalising the latter result to arbitrary hydrodynamic slippage at the colloidal surface.
+This expression vanishes for a perfect-slip boundary condition ($s=2/3$), whereas it reduces to the familiar form $-\left(4\pi R^2\right)^{-1}\oint_{\partial\nu_c}\bm u_\text{a}\,dS$ for a no-slip boundary condition ($s=1$),\cite{stone1996propulsion} thereby generalising the latter result to arbitrary hydrodynamic slippage at the colloidal surface.
+A vanishing swimming velocity for $s=2/3$ is indeed expected, since a perfectly slipping ciliary envelope cannot exert a tangential force on the fluid.